-- Seek out opportunities to act as a peer reviewer for open-access journals.
+- Volunteer as a peer reviewer for open-access journals.

-- Encourage your society to create competitors to expensive journals.
+- Encourage your professional society to create competitors to expensive journals.

 - Monitor discussions of publishing issues within your society and elsewhere.